ramirezcpatricia1/Profile/README.md

 I have worked as a **Financial Analyst** and **Frontend Developer** in different projects.
 I enjoy working on projects that allow me to leverage my skills in **data-driven decision making** and **digital solutions**.

-Feel free to reach out if you’d like to connect or discuss potential collaborations!
+Feel free to reach out for networking or collaboration opportunities!

+**Follow me on:**

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ramirezcpatricia1/)